Advertiser Disclosure

 Today’s VA refinance interest rates

-The table below brings together a comprehensive national survey of mortgage lenders to help you learn the most competitive VA refinance loan rates.
-This table is updated daily to give you the most current interest rates and APRs when choosing a VA refinance loan.
+The table below brings together a comprehensive national survey of mortgage lenders to help you learn how the most competitive VA refinance loan rates stack up against other types of loans.

 National refinance rates by loan type